 Do you work in Africa?
 Or do you engage with African partners, staff or clients?
-Working in an African context, characterised by rapid change and striking continuity, vast opportunities and manifold risks, is as compelling as it is challenging.
-The CAS in African Affairs was developed to equip professionals working in an African context with the knowledge, skills and resources to efficiently and sustainably communicate, collaborate and organise.
+The CAS in African Affairs equips professionals with the knowledge, skills and resources to work more efficiently and sustainably in an African context.

 - Politics and society

 - Art and popular cultural

 If participants choose a specialization, at least three of the short courses as well as the CAS project should link to the respective field.

 You can either directly register for the CAS program or start with completing individual short courses.
 Short courses can be acknowledged after registration.

 The CAS in African Affairs and Intercultural Competence is designed for professionals in private enterprises, public agencies and NGOs who work in an African context or aim to do so.
 It is ideal for professionals who work in Africa or engage with African partners, staff or clients.

 The course languages are English and German.
 All project reports and summaries may be written in German, English or French.

 The course fee depends on the chosen short courses.
 It consists of: